 Please see our International Application Checklist for what is currently required.

-6. Can I submit a letter from the bank instead of a bank statement?
+6. Can I submit more than one bank statement?

 7. What are the exact fees for international students?